 Think about a time when you, as an adult, had to learn something new.
 If you are anything like me, at some point early on you thought something like “What was I thinking to take this on?” followed by “Boy, I’m not sure this was a good idea.” and maybe “This is no fun.”
 Over time, though, you learned more and more, and you started to get a little more comfortable with what you were doing.
 You stuck with whatever you were learning, maybe partly because you probably had to, but also because you know, as an adult, that with time and practice, things get easier.

 Now think about kids.
 When they learn new things, they too get uncomfortable.
 They go through the same thought process you and I do, with all of the normal doubts and frustrations.
 What they are sometimes missing though, is the benefit of experience, so they may not really understand that with practice and time things get easier.
 My instinct, as a parent, is to do whatever I can to protect my children from frustration - I want them to be happy.
 I want to give them the answer, or a piece of information that will help them over the hump; I want to take their frustration away.
-As a parent, a mentor, or a teacher, when you work through problems like this week’s with a learner, it’s helpful to keep in mind that it really is okay to be uncomfortable as you learn.
-And, while it’s okay to be uncomfortable, at the same time we want to make sure that it’s not unbearable, or so uncomfortable that the learner gives up.
-Our role as mentors is to help the learner work through the frustration, rather than be stalled by it.
-The supporting information and questions that we provide to you, with this problem and the others, are meant to help you do just this.
+As a parent, a mentor, or a teacher, when you work through a problem with your child, it’s helpful to keep in mind that it really is okay to be uncomfortable as you learn.
+And, while it’s okay to be uncomfortable, at the same time we want to make sure that it’s not unbearable, or so uncomfortable that kids give up.
+Our role as parents and mentors is to help our kids work through the frustration, rather than be stalled by it.

-So, you ask, how do I help a learner “work through” frustration?
+So, you ask, how do I help my child “work through” frustration?
 This is the $1,000,000 question.
-For me, as a teacher, and as a parent, I think that when you notice the learner is uncomfortable, or is becoming frustrated, the best possible thing that you can do is to ask a question.
+For me, as a teacher, and as a parent, I think that when you notice one of my kids, or one of my students is uncomfortable, or is becoming frustrated, the best possible thing that you can do is to ask a question.
 The goal of the question is to help guide them through their struggle.
-You might feel uncomfortable doing this - much like the frustration we’re talking about - but knowing what to ask, and when to ask it, to help a learner through frustration (rather than just doing it for them, and making them feel better) is yet another thing that gets easier with time and practice.
+You might feel uncomfortable doing this - much like the frustration we’re talking about - but knowing what to ask, and when to ask it, to help a child through frustration (rather than just doing it for them, and making them feel better) is yet another thing that gets easier with time and practice.

 Here are some questions/statements that you might use to help a learner work through his or her frustration, when the time is right: